-- 1. Orders for cabinets require a fifty percent (50%) deposit at the time of placement.
+1. Orders for cabinets require a fifty percent (50%) deposit at the time of placement.
 Each elevation and floor plan must be signed by the buyer to document approval of the final design.
 Your order is considered final once placed.
 Cancellations or changes cannot be accepted once the order is acknowledged by the factory.
-If FirenzaStone Inc. Made a mistake when ordering your customized merchandise, and it turns out not to be appropriate for your use, we will do what it takes to rectify the situation. - 2.
-Because the manufactured products, including, but not limited to, doors, drawerfaces, panels, trimand floating shelves are made-to-order, we do not except returns.
+If Firenza Stone Inc. Made a mistake when ordering your customized merchandise, and it turns out not to be appropriate for your use, we will do what it takes to rectify the situation 2.
+Because the manufactured products, including, but not limited to, doors, drawer faces, panels, trim, and floating shelves are made-to-order, we do not except returns.
 Construction, materials, and warranties vary by manufacturer.
-Detailed information is available on each supplier's website . - 3.
+Detailed information is available on each supplier's website 3.
 Cabinets are either received at Firenza Stone Inc. and delivered via a local carrier to the jobsite or shipped to the jobsite directly from the factory (depending on the manufacturer).
-Upon receipt of the merchandise at the Firenza Stone Inc. Or notification of directshipment to the jobsite, final payment is required prior to final delivery. - 4.
+Upon receipt of the merchandise at Firenza Stone Inc. Or notification of direct shipment to the jobsite, final payment is required prior to final delivery.
+Firenza Stone Inc. provides free storage for 30 (Thirty) days from arrival at our warehouse.
+After the 30-day period has expired, storage fees will be charged at prevailing storage rates.
+Warehouse fees will be assessed weekly with a 7 (Seven) day minimum 4.
 Firenza Stone Inc. The customer and / or contractor must be present at the jobsite to accept the delivery.
 A complete manifest of the items shipped is included with all shipments.
-It is the responsibility of the receiver at the jobsite to note any short ages or visible cart on damage.
+It is the responsibility of the receiver at the job site to note any shortages or visible carton damage.
 Both must be noted on the carrier's paperwork.
-Please note, pieces like fillers, moldings, etc. May be packaged together. - 5.
-We will fix or replace any manufacturer-related imperfection if a claim is made in writing directly to your Firenza Stone Inc. Sales associate within three (3) business days of the customer receiving his/her order. - 6.
+Please note, pieces like fillers, moldings, etc. May be packaged together 5.
+We will fix or replace any manufacturer-related imperfection if a claim is made in writing directly to your Firenza Stone Inc. Sales associate within three (3) business days of the customer receiving his/ her order 6.
 Any customer calling in for a replacement item will need to provide the department with pictures of the damaged item.
 Upon receipt of the damage claim email, we will send a confirmation email and then proceed to ship replacements as soon as possible.
-Expedited shipping service is not available for replacements and/or parts. - 7.
+Expedited shipping service is not available for replacements and/or parts 7.
 Firenza Stone Inc. Will not replace a cabinet after it has been installed or altered for installation in any way.
-Wood is a natural material and is subject to changes inhumidity levels.
+Wood is a natural material and is subject to changes in humidity levels.
 Slight splits at seams, small indentations, and minor finish "rub-through s" are common.
 Touch up materials are provided with each shipment.
-These materials may be used by your installer where applicable.
+These materials may be used by your installer where applicable